Cluster structures on braid varieties: Demazure weaves and Lusztig cycles

 \begin{definition} Let $\fW$ be a Demazure weave.
 By definition, the quiver $Q_{\fW}$ is the quiver whose vertices are (in bijective correspondence with) the trivalent vertices of $\fW$, and whose adjacency matrix is given by

 where $\delta(\beta)$ is the bottom slice of the weave $\fW$. \end{definition}

 \begin{remark} The entries $\varepsilon_{v,v'}$ in Definition \ref{def:quiver} are always half-integers but not necessarily integers.
-Note also that the boundary intersection terms for $\varepsilon_{v,v'}$ vanish for cycles $\gamma_v,\gamma_{v'}$ (either of) which do not reach the bottom part of the weave: in the language of Subsection \ref{ssec:frozen}, the boundary intersection terms only appear between frozen vertices, and the weights of arrows between mutable vertices are always integers. \end{remark}
+Note also that the boundary intersection terms for $\varepsilon_{v,v'}$ vanish for cycles $\gamma_v,\gamma_{v'}$ (either of) which do not reach the bottom part of the weave: in the language of Subsection \ref{ssec:frozen}, the boundary intersection terms only appear between frozen vertices, and the weights of arrows involving a mutable vertex are always integers. \end{remark}

 Let us now continue our study of $Q_\fW$ and its dependence on the weave $\fW$.

 \begin{lemma} Let $\fW$ be a weave with no trivalent vertices.
 Then for any two Lusztig cycles $C,C'$ the sum of local intersection numbers equals the difference of boundary intersection numbers. \end{lemma}